rizqimtiaz/EcoOracle/README.md

 - A live, interactive dashboard, world map, marketplace, parcel detail pages, oracle event log, and corporate portfolio views.

+Everything is fully functional out of the box — no external API keys, no external services, no network access required.

 ---

 ## Quick start